Sehaniw0802/Recommendation_System_movielense/README.md

 Here also terms ‘relevant’ and ‘recommended’ are defined the same as the precision and if division by zero occurs then recall becomes undefined and as a convention set it into 0.

+## Detail overview of the recommendation methods that used in this project